ROCm/rocm-examples/Libraries/rocFFT/callback/README.md

 - rocFFT creates a plan with `rocfft_plan_create`.
 This function takes many of the fundamental parameters needed to specify a transform.
 The plan is then executed with `rocfft_execute` and destroyed with `rocfft_plan_destroy`.
 - rocFFT can add work buffers and can control plan execution with `rocfft_execution_info` from `rocfft_execution_info_create(rocfft_execution_info *info)`.
 For this example specifically a load callback with `rocfft_execution_info_set_load_callback` and work buffer with `rocfft_execution_info_set_work_buffer`.
 - [Callbacks](https://rocm.docs.amd.com/projects/rocFFT/en/latest/index.html#load-and-store-callbacks) is an experimental functionality in rocFFT.
 It requires a pointer to the shared memory, but did not support shared memory when this example was created.
+- rocFFT provides explicit API for [result scaling](https://rocm.docs.amd.com/projects/rocFFT/en/latest/how-to/working-with-rocfft.html#result-scaling), which offers better performance than callbacks for this operation as the compiler can optimize the extra scaling multiplication.
+The API exposed is `rocfft_plan_description_set_scale_factor`, which is to be used _before_ creating the plan.
+In this example, callbacks are still being used for filtering, so the performance improvement from using the scaling factor API is not noticeable.

 ## Demonstrated API Calls